christianityorigins/website/books/_posts/2024-08-13-on-the-origins-of-christianity.md

 \[1\] See: 'History: Fiction or Science?
 Russia.
 Britain.
 Byzantium.
 Rome.
 New Chronology Vol.IV' (2008) by Anatoly T. Fomenko, 'Jesus Among the Julio-Claudians' (2017) by Charles N. Pope '\[[link](https://books.google.se/books/about/Jesus_Among_the_Julio_Claudians.html?id=c7A3DwAAQBAJ&redir_esc=y)\], and 'How Fake Is Roman Antiquity?' \[[link](https://www.unz.com/article/how-fake-is-roman-antiquity/)\] for a few authors who make the claim that the "first Rome" was based out of Anatolia.
 I subscribe to this theory as well.
 The Latin language likely derives from the Dacian language which was spoken by the Thracians and Phrygians who hailed from the region of modern Romania.
 Also, the word Byzantine is a modern invention and the area of modern Byzantine (modern-day Istanbul) was once called 'Basileía tôn Rhômaíôn' ('Kingdom of the Romans'), the people of that region called themsevles Rhōmaîoi (Romans), and they hailed from Romania (meaning Romanus, or Roman).
-Anatoly T. Fomenko also claims that Jerusalem was located on the Bosphorus river.
+Most of the 'new History' that we accept as fact today was created by the Jesuits and Joseph Justus Scaliger.

 \[2\] Julius Caesar was his title (Caesar is etymologically similar to the Indo-Aryan word for 'king' and Julius (Iulius) is similar to both (I)Jupiter and to the Indo-Aryan word for 'sun').
 Julius Caesar was deified in two religions: in the Flamen Dialis cult (Dialis is related to Diespiter, an Old Latin form of the name Jupiter) which made him the claimed son of (I)Jupiter (There was no letter J in Latin and (I)Jupiter is the Roman equivalent of Zeus and they both derive from the Aryan allfather Dyeus Pter which translates to Sky Father.
 The name Zeus comes from the pronunciation of 'Dyeus', and (I)Jupiter comes from the pronunciation of 'Dyeus Pter' -> Diespiter -> Iupiter), and he was deified posthumously in the Divus Iulius cult (Divus is synonymous to Dyeus, and as aforemented, Iulius derives from (I)Jupiter).
 He had a claimed divine birth, was put on trial, betrayed, sacrificed, and was a pontifex maximus (high priest) in his religion. \